apache/tvm/jenkins/README.md

 * [ping languishing PRs after no activity for a week (currently opt-in only)](https://github.com/apache/tvm/issues/9983)
 * [push a `last-successful` branch to GitHub with the last `main` commit that passed CI](https://github.com/apache/tvm/tree/last-successful)

 https://github.com/apache/tvm/actions has the logs for each of these workflows.
-Note that when debugging these workflows changes from PRs from forked repositories won't be relfected in the PR.
+Note that when debugging these workflows changes from PRs from forked repositories won't be reflected in the PR.
 These should be tested in the forked repository first and linked in the PR body.

 ## Keeping CI Green